-- That the student be prepared be able to assess the spiritual maturity (of self and others) to influence spiritual growth. - That the student be able to defend the biblical worldview through the application of sound research methods and the consistent literal grammatical-historical hermeneutic. - That the student be able to develop a biblical philosophy and strategy for Christian ministry. - That the student be able to present biblically accurate, culturally relevant, and personally applicable ministry communication (oral and written). - That the student be able to discover the God-given spiritual igfts, abilities, and calling (of self and others) to lead effective Christian ministry.
+Assess the spiritual maturity (of self and others) in order to influence spiritual growth.

+- Defend the biblical worldview through the application of sound research methods and the consistent literal grammatical-historical hermeneutic. - Develop a biblical philosophy and strategy for Christian ministry. - Present biblically accurate, culturally relevant, and personally applicable ministry communication (oral and written). - Discover the God-given spiritual gifts, abilities, and calling (of self and others) in order to lead effective Christian ministry.